martyn-smith/Eastmann-Adversarial/README.md

 080420 - first major refactor, adjustable disturbances, played with csv log format and then reverted.
-260521 - breaking change, new log format
+260521 - breaking change, new log format xx1221 - Pythonised version with support for discrete inputs added

 Building
 ---

+Fortran:

 Simply run make in the implementations directory to compile.
 The makefile compiles and datestamps the binary in debug and release mode, then updates the symlink (so invoking ./te always invokes the latest build), and test runs.
 Keeping older binaries is for use in case of regression, though this probably isn't that useful.

+Python:

+Simply run teprob.py in the Pythonised directory.

 Program Loop
 ---